Most Controversial Presidents of the United States of America

 Truman had no choice but to end the war in the Pacific by bombing two major cities in Japan, Hiroshima and Nagasaki.
 This did cause his approval rating to drop significantly, but you have to realize the political achievements he made in the mid-'40s.

-James Buchanan James Buchanan, Jr. was the 15th President of the United States, serving immediately prior to the American Civil War.
+James Buchanan James Buchanan Jr. was the 15th President of the United States, serving from 1857 to 1861.
+He held office immediately before the outbreak of the American Civil War.
+Buchanan is often criticized for his inability to address the secession crisis effectively.

 This idiot did not remember that he could send troops to the South to keep them from seceding.

 Woodrow Wilson Thomas Woodrow Wilson was an American politician and academic who served as the 28th President of the United States from 1913 to 1921.
-Born in Staunton, Virginia, he spent his early years in Augusta, Georgia and Columbia, South Carolina.
+Born in Staunton, Virginia, he spent his early years in Augusta, Georgia, and Columbia, South Carolina.
+Before his presidency, he served as president of Princeton University... read more

 Abraham Lincoln Abraham Lincoln (February 12, 1809 – April 15, 1865) was an American lawyer and statesman who served as the 16th president of the United States from 1861 until his assassination in 1865.
 Lincoln led the nation through the American Civil War and succeeded in preserving the Union, abolishing slavery,... read more